ConnorJenkins-dev/diffEarth/Internal Documents/working-agreement.md

 * Monday – Friday 11:00 – 20:00
 * CJ

+Beau
+* Sunday-Saturday 12:00 - 20:00
+* select days will be given with 3 days notice via teams chat
+* BM

 Code Quality
 * Code will be pushed to a separate feature branch
 * Code will be maintainable, clear and well-documented